ryanatkn/gro/src/docs/publish.md

 [`changeset version`](https://github.com/changesets/changesets/blob/main/packages/cli/README.md#version)
 and
 [`changeset publish`](https://github.com/changesets/changesets/blob/main/packages/cli/README.md#publish)
-and publishes from `main` by default.
+and publishes from the `main` branch by default.

 Gro does not include Changesets as a dependency.
 Install it globally or local to your project: